 Single State or Multistate?
 The Choice is Yours

-If you’re an RN or LPN, you can either renew your single state nursing license or convert it to the new multistate license.
-If you want to convert to an MSL, there are requirements you must meet.
-Learn more about what’s needed from you before you convert.
+If you’re an RN or LPN, you can either renew your single state nursing license or covert to a new multistate license.
+If you plan to convert to an MSL, you will need to meet a standard set of requirements.
+Learn more about what you need to do before you convert.

-There will be a one time conversion fee for an MSL in addition to the nursing license renewal fee.
-Visit this webpage in the future for more specific fee information.
+There will be a one time conversion fee when converting to an MSL in addition to the license renewal fee.
+Check back for additional details on conversion and renewal fees.

 To prepare for your MSL, you must meet the following requirements:

-- Has a valid United States Social Security number.
+- Have a valid US Social Security number.